ozohad/thermal-control/README.md

 - Hot alarm:	105 <= t < 110 Celsius	100%		Produce warning message
 - Critical: 	t >= 110 Celsius	100%		System shutdown

+- All the above trip points, excepted last one, are defined with 5 Celsius hysteresis trip.

 * Note:
 The above table defines default minimum FAN speed per each thermal zone.
 This setting can be reset in case the dynamical minimum speed is changed.
 The